Chia-Network/clvm/README.md

 # CLVMObject

+It appears as if the primary unit of the CLVM is the CLVMObject.

 A [CLVM object](https://github.com/b0mTrady/clvm/blob/develop/clvm/CLVMObject.py#L2) is a:

-> minimal `SExp` type that defines how and where its contents are stored in the heap
+> minimal `SExp` type that defines how and where its contents are stored in the heap.

 SExp stands for [S-expression](https://www.cs.unm.edu/~luger/ai-final2/LISP/CH%2011_S-expressions,%20The%20Syntax%20of%20Lisp.pdf).